| 3P Cruising in British Columbiaby Geoff Sanvido and Dave Ferguson

 through our contacts with the BC Coastal Cruisers Supervisors Task Force

+that we were introduced to 3P sampling.
 In March 1994 we attended a Canadian 3P workshop put on by Rich Holmboe

 and Kim Iles, where we learned the theory behind 3P, along with applying it